eryjus/century/README.md

 long and hard about how I want to organize my build system.
 Also, it is driving me to build a device abstraction layer right off the bat in the code.
 My hope is that the deferred gratification will save me a ton of time later in development.

+***The Build System***

+I have a very complicated build system.
+I know this; I accept this.

+I absolutely hate having to maintain hard targets for each of my build and would rather spend extra time (OK, a LOT of extra time) setting up my build system to meet my needs.
+I figure this way: a significant part of my development workflow is to type the command `make <target>` frequently.
+When I do this, I want a few things to take place:
+1. The target gets built taking into account all the new dependencies.
+2. Anything that needs to be rebuilt gets rebuilt; things that do not need to be rebuilt does not get rebuilt.
+3. I want it to be quick, given the number of times I will do this.

+The thing that breaks my list above is changing the Makefile/Makefrag.mk files.
+As a result, I do not want to have to make changes in these files nowhere near as frequently as I type the command `make`.
+To meet my goals, my build system ends up being far more complicated than most others will be.